xonsh/xonsh/docs/bash_to_xsh.rst

 Bash to Xonsh Translation Guide
 ================================
 As you have probably figured out by now, xonsh is not POSIX compliant.
-This page will help you put a finger on how to do the equivalent task in xonsh.
+This page provides xonsh equivalents for common patterns in Bash.

 .. list-table::
     :widths: 30 30 40